Byron/mars-rover/README.md

 Another Java implementation had 345 implementation code, and I couldn't run it either as it was not accepting file input.

+An implementation from github (https://github.com/max-winderbaum/Mars-Rover-Code-Challenge) used node, with 384 SLOC, while running it consumed 103MB, and... it also didn't finish in a reasonable time so I had to abort it.

+And I tried to find a few more, but none were in a state that could run a file :(.